Masterminds/glide/README.md

 ## How It Works

-Glide is an opinionated tool for managing Go projects.
-Glide associates a GOPATH with a particular project with its own particular dependencies.
+Glide is an opinionated tool for managing Go workspaces.
+Glide associates a GOPATH to a particular workspace with its own particular dependencies.
 And it assumes that each project has its main source code and also some number of dependent packages.